Nakovanj

 Nakovanj or Nakovana (lit. 'anvil') is a village located in the west of the Pelješac peninsula in southern Dalmatia, Croatia, on the inland part of the peninsula, by the road connecting Viganj and Lovište.
-It has a population of 3 (census 2011).

 Nakovana is best known as an archeological site, as it has preserved artifacts indicating continuous human settlement over several millennia.

+Demographics

+According to the 2021 census, its population was just 1.
+It was 3 in 2011.